rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 <a name="setEdidVersion"></a>
 ## *setEdidVersion*

-(Version 2) Sets an HDMI EDID version.
+Sets an HDMI EDID version.

 ### Events